Todd Salimuchai: Early life

 Like many members of tribal peoples in border areas of Southeast Asia, Salimuchai has no identity documents attesting to his birth date or place of origin, making him effectively stateless.
 Any information about his early life comes only from his own statements.
 He says he is a Lisu tribesman from a 200-person village called Hazen in the Golden Triangle on the border of Thailand and Myanmar.
 His parents died when he was young, leaving Salimuchai and his two elder brothers as orphans.
 His native language is Lisu; he learned some English as a young man from American soldiers and other travelling expatriates as a child.
 He also says he learned how to fly small helicopters.
 Though he claims not to have used drugs himself, his village was heavily involved in the drug trade, growing poppies for sale to a Hong Kong drug lord who would come with payment once every year.

 One year, instead of cash payment, the drug lord brought a check for US$800,000.
 The villagers reluctantly and suspiciously accepted the check, but banks refused to encash it.
 The village elders decided to send Salimuchai and another young man to Hong Kong to search for the drug lord and resolve the issue.
 Salimuchai and his accomplice were flown by helicopter to a port and became stowaways on a Hong Kong-bound freighter.
-Disoriented after their landing in Hong Kong and unable to speak the local language, they searched for the drug lord fruitlessly for three months while staying in a safe house.
+Disorientated after their landing in Hong Kong and unable to speak the local language, they searched for the drug lord fruitlessly for three months while staying in a safe house.
 Salimuchai was eventually arrested during a police identity check in Wan Chai.